frattaro/digital-usd/geopolitical-implications.md

 - Attestations are issued independently and verifiably
 - Validator nodes must be neutral and globally observable

-China **would** be able to identify wallets attested with Chinese nationality or residency (e.g., `country: "CN"`), as these country codes are embedded in the attestation metadata for sanctions compliance.
+China **would** be able to identify wallets attested with Chinese nationality or residency (e.g., `jurisdiction: "CN"`), as these country codes are embedded in the attestation metadata for sanctions compliance.
 However, it would still lack the ability to:
 - Compel U.S.-approved foreign attestors to reveal underlying identity information
 - Prevent its citizens from using VPNs or QR-cash to access the protocol
 - Prevent wallet creation using foreign attestors unless those attestors operate within its legal jurisdiction